-Although life insurance deals with everyone’s final destination, there are cases where buying a policy has extended someone’s life by alerting them to an unknown medical problem.
+Although life insurance deals with everyone’s final destination, there are cases where the medical exam required for a life insurance policy has saved someone’s life by alerting them to an unknown medical problem.

 The most obvious example is basketball star Magic Johnson, who learned he was HIV-positive after undergoing an extensive physical for a new life insurance policy.
 Another NBA player, Fred Hoiburg, had a life insurance exam that uncovered a heart deformity.
 It required open-heart surgery that ended his basketball career but probably saved his life.

 In some cases, a life insurance physical might be the first time someone has seen a doctor in years—especially young men, or men in general.
 Although women are more likely to maintain regular checkups, for reproductive and other issues, men tend to put off seeing a doctor until it is something serious.

 “Men, a lot of times, just don’t like going to the doctor,” said Dr. Craig Davidson, assistant vice president and senior medical director at The Hartford.
 “Women are supposed to go to the doctor periodically and it’s more the usual state for them.”

 He adds diabetes is one of the top issues discovered by a life insurance exam.
 People might not realize they have it because the symptoms build up slowly over years.
 Heart issues also top the list, with the most common being an irregular heartbeat or atrial fibrillation.

 Davidson says life insurance exams have also uncovered prior mild heart attacks, or in medical terms non-ST-segment myocardial infarction or NSTEMI, in people who didn’t realize they had a problem.
 This is especially true with mild heart attacks because an EKG will detect a problem in addition to the results of a simple blood test.